 Melt chocolate, preferably over a water bath.
 Let it cool a little* before covering all the patties with chocolate.
 Dip one patty into the chocolate, flip it over and using a fork or a dipping tool, let the excess chocolate drip off.

 *To ensure the proper snap in the chocolate, you should temper the chocolate (melt to 115F/46C, cool down to 84F/29C and reheat to 89F/31C), but it will still be delicious if you just cool the chocolate a little.
-However, to get by this issue we can add 1 tbsp canola oil to the melted chocolate – known as quick-tempering the chocolate.
+However, to get by this issue we can add 1 tablespoon canola oil to the melted chocolate - known as quick-tempering the chocolate.